jall3403/MTRX2700-Final-Assignment/README.md

   - `LIDAR`

 ### How to Operate
 Just call function and it will return a distance value in the direction its facing.
+The data must be tranmitted via serial for it to be processed by the matlab module.

 ### Testing
 It was tested by measuring a predetermined distance of 30cm and then comparing to the value it returned.
 It was either too far or way too short, not working properly not sure why.